 The candidate Trump has quickly answered the question dealing with bilateral relations.

-The relevance of the relationship between the two countries, the importance of the strategic partnership between the two countries, Um that I have underscored and the President of Mexico has a great responsibility of defending the interests of the Mexicans.
+The relevance between the two countries, the relationship between the two countries, the importance, the strategic partnership between the two countries, is something that I have underscored.

-There has maybe been a poor misunderstanding or statements that have maybe hurt, unfortunately, and had an impact on Mexicans and their perception of the candidacy.
+There has maybe been a poor misunderstanding or statements that have maybe hurt, unfortunately, an impact, had an impact on Mexicans and their perception of the candidacy of his candidacy.

 And I respect that.

-But I am certain that his genuine interest is in building a relationship that will provide our mutual societies improved well-being and that the intention and the will of the uh President of Mexico is to meet with both candidates uh in the uh presidential elections of the United States so that we can build it together.
+Mexicans have felt offended by what has been said, but I am certain that his genuine interest is in building a relationship that will provide our mutual societies improved well-being, and that the intention and the will of the President of Mexico is to meet with both candidates in the presidential elections of the United States,

-As Donald Trump uh walks out of the briefing room there in Mexico, all right.
+As Donald Trump walks out of the briefing room there in Mexico.

 All right.

-Um but uh the Mexican president, the talks were open and honest.
+But Mexican President, the talks were open and honest.

-Donald Trump in the QA did say there that in fact, no, they did not discuss who's gonna pay for the wall.
+Donald Trump in the QA did say there that, in fact, no, they did not discuss who's going to pay for the wall.

-He he actually listed the five five things that he talked about, and of illegal immigration, and that also includes Central America, securing the border.
+He actually listed the five things that he talked about and of illegal immigration, and that also includes Central America, securing the border.

-which uh Trump said was twenty-two years old, I think from the beginning and the onset of the negotiations of that, versus the president of Mexico talking about a twelve-year implementation, but either or both are open to discussing and improving based on new circumstances that exist, uh, both acknowledging the the major problems that exist here.
+But either or, both are open to discussing and improving based on new circumstances that exist, both acknowledging the major problems that exist here.

-Um he did talk about the different trade imbalance, but also pointed out that Mexico was the number one importer of products, even more than a bunch of other countries uh included.
+He did talk about the different trade imbalance, but also pointed out that Mexico was the number one importer of products, even more than a bunch of other countries included.

-So he uh tried to make his case on that.
+So he tried to make his case on that.

-Um he did talk about some of the other issues involving drugs and weapons, and Mr. Trump reiterated that and how they uh it's just that sounds like a really productive meeting, to be honest, on every level.
+He did talk about some of the other issues involving drugs and weapons, and Mr. Trump reiterated that, and how they sounds like a really productive meeting, to be honest, on every level.

 Mexican president said the talks were open and honest.